chrisjrob/chrisjrob.github.io/_posts/2009-10-09-dd-over-ssh.md

 ---
 layout: post
-title:  "DD over SSH"
+title:  Howto | DD over SSH
 date:   2009-10-09 00:00:00
 category: technology
-tags: [linux, dd, ssh, cli]
+tags: [linux, howto, dd, ssh, cli]
 ---

 Wow, can't believe my last post was 4 months ago, well a quick tip to get me back into the blogging frame of mind.
 If you wish to take a drive image copy over the network, then apparently you do not have to have an nfs share available.
 Instead you can use ssh as follows: